-- 10 full days have passed since your first symptoms (or from the day your positive test was administered if you didn’t have symptoms).
-The date of symptoms or testing is day zero to begin counting.
+- Ten full days have passed since your first symptoms (or from the day your positive test was administered if you didn’t have symptoms).
+The date of symptoms or testing is day one to begin counting.

 - No fever for at least 24 hours without the use of fever-reducing medications, and

 - Symptoms of COVID-19 should all be getting better for at least 3 days.

 The university will provide isolation housing at no additional cost to students who need it.
 Students who need help finding a place to stay to follow all isolation guidance can contact Student Advocacy and Support at 402-472-3204.
 Residence hall students should contact Residence Life at 402-472-1717 to arrange for isolation housing.

 Students who are trying to determine where to isolate, should consider the following factors.